chanyaz/ewe-android-hack/README.txt

 $ cp common/MobiataIntellij.xml ~/Library/Preferences/AndroidStudioPreview/codestyles/

 Restart Android Studio and you should be able to select this codestyle from Preferences -> Codestyle -> Java -> Scheme.

+8. XML style can be set via Preferences -> Code Style -> XML - > Set from ... -> Predefined Style -> Android.
+This
+does not seem to persist across Android Studio restarts so if you notice your XML formatting is all off, be sure to do this step again.